TheDIYGuy999/RC_Decoder_4_Channel/README.md

 * direct mode (2x throttle, one for each caterpillar)
 * caterpillar mode means, you have one throttle and one steering input.
 The speed of the inner wheel can be fully reversed, up to 100%.
 The vehicle then turns "in place"
 * semi caterpillar mode.
 Same as above, but the speed of the inner wheel can only be reduced about 30%
-* arrays for steering behaviour calibration
+* arrays for steering behaviour calibration, now with nonlinear mapping
 * two additional motor outputs for other vehicle functions

 ## Usage